 What is myeloma?

 Myeloma can cause a range of symptoms because of its effect on the bones, bone marrow, blood, urine and kidneys.
-Symptoms may include:
+You may have:

 - bone pain or a broken bone that has not been caused by an obvious injury